irwansyahwii/NumberSayer/README.md

 sayer = NumberSayer.new
 result = sayer.say 11101060020, :en

-#result will be eleven billion one hundred one million sixty sixty thousand twenty
+#result will be eleven billion one hundred one million sixty thousand twenty
 ```